LIBERAY LEGAL > HOUSING DISREPAIR > DEFECTIVE WINDOWS

 Once you notice a window defect, it’s essential to speak to your landlord as soon as possible.

-Delaying the report can lead to further damage, such as leaks, drafts, or even break-ins, especially if the window no longer closes or locks properly.
+Delaying the report can lead to further damage, such as water leaks, drafts, or even break-ins, especially if the window no longer closes or locks properly.

 WAITING FOR THE PROBLEM TO BE FIXED